 Accommodations at Bryant Camp are available by prior reservation through the Green Mountain Club’s website greenmountainclub.org.
 Overnight rates are $95 per night Friday through Sunday, $75 per night Monday through Thursday.
 Winter guests are required to purchase a Bolton Valley Nordic Ski Pass for the duration of their stay.
 Free overnight parking is available at Bolton Valley Nordic Center, 4302 Bolton Valley Access Road, Bolton Valley, Vt.
 Allow approximately one hour to approach Bryant Camp on skis or snowshoes.
 For more information about the cabin and to make reservations, visit greenmountainclub.org.
 For more information about the ski trails, visit boltonvalley.com.
 Find out more at greenmountainclub.org.

 Bell Gates Cabin, Braintree, Vt.

 Set into the mountains surrounding the central Vermont town of Braintree, off Route 12A is a backcountry skier’s paradise.
 Thanks to the hard work of volunteers with the Rochester Area Sport Trails Alliance, you can explore the beautifully crafted glades off of 2,901-foot Skidoo Mountain and follow a skin-track back to the top to earn your turns all day long.
-After a long day, this winter you’ll be able to retire to the Bell Gates Cabin, a fully restored cabin with a new woodstove that will sleep up to ten.
+After a long day, you can retire to the Bell Gates Cabin, a fully restored cabin with a new woodstove that will sleep up to ten.
 It’s available on a first-come, first-served basis and you have to locate it yourself.
 Visit rastavt.org for maps and information.

 Merck Forest Cabins, Rupert, Vt.